-Also sometimes called “network marketing” companies, MLMs offer income opportunities to folks who want to set their own schedule and work at their own pace—without having to build a business from the ground up.
-Many people who want the flexibility of being their own boss have chosen careers in working as agents for multi-level marketing (MLM) companies, so I regularly field questions from these entrepreneurs about what legal structure will be optimal.
+Also sometimes called network marketing companies, a multilevel marketing company (MLM), offers income opportunities to folks who want to set their own schedule and work at their own pace—without having to build a business from the ground up.
+Many people who want the flexibility of being their own boss have chosen careers working as agents for MLM companies, so I regularly field questions from these entrepreneurs about what legal structure will be optimal.

 For those of you who might not be familiar with MLMs, even though you may not have heard the term before, you are probably familiar with MLM companies.